 Hamilton makes NASCAR history as first black race director

-FONTANA, Calif. - Jusan Hamilton grew up working on cars in his grandfather's garage, and he has been in love with motorsports ever since.
+Jusan Hamilton grew up working on cars in his grandfather's garage, and he has been in love with motorsports ever since.
+He dreamed of driving all the way from upstate New York's dirt tracks to the bright lights of NASCAR.

 Comments